julelang/jule/README.md

 Memory safety and memory management is a major challenge in C , C++ and similar programming languages.
 Jule has a reference-based memory management design to solve these issues.
 Jule guarantees memory safety and uses reference counting for memory management.
-An account-allocation is automatically released as soon as the reference count reaches zero.
+An allocation is automatically released as soon as the reference count reaches zero.
 Please read the <a href="https://manual.jule.dev/memory/memory-management">memory management</a> part of manual for more information about reference-counting approach of Jule.
 <br><br>
 Variables are immutable by default, and each variable is encouraged to be initialized at declaration.